Masadow/databridger/packages/gmail/README.md

-# Setting Up Gmail API in Ipac
+# Setting Up Gmail API in DataBridger

-Follow these steps to set up the Gmail API for the Ipac project:
+Follow these steps to set up the Gmail API for the DataBridger project:

 ## Prerequisites
 1. Ensure you have a Google Cloud account.